 Via di Villa Giulia, 9, 00196 Roma RM

 4. Villa Farnesina

 Rome’s most famous frescoes may lie within the Sistine Chapel but the city’s next most important painted ceilings are located within Villa Farnesina, a true jewel of the Italian Renaissance.
 This 16th century palace was built by Agostino Chigi, a Sienese banker and treasurer of Pope Julius II, who had exceptionally good taste: the property is designed to be a suburban villa and has manicured gardens and sun-filled loggias that look out onto the property below.
 Chigi also commissioned Raphael Sanzio to paint frescoes of mythical scenes (The Triumph of Galatea and Cupid & Psyche), exquisite in their detail and beauty.
-Another noteworthy room is the Hall of Perspectives with trompe l’oeil landscapes that will make you feel transported out of the center of Rome and into the countryside.
+Another standout room is the Hall of Perspectives with trompe l’oeil landscapes that will make you feel transported out of the center of Rome and into the countryside.

 Via della Lungara, 230, 00165 Roma RM

 5. Galleria Corsini